 \subsection{Multimodality (Image and Text)}

 The exploration of multimodality has also received attention in the research community \cite{agarwalcrisis,abavisani2020multimodal}.
 In \cite{agarwalcrisis}, authors explore different fusion strategies for multimodal learning.
-Similarly, in \cite{abavisani2020multimodal} a cross-attention based network exploited for multimodal fusion.
+Similarly, in \cite{abavisani2020multimodal} a cross-attention-based network is exploited for multimodal fusion.
 The study in \cite{huang2019visual} reports a multimodal system for flood image detection, which achieves a precision of 87.4\% in a balance test set.
-In another study, authors propose a similar multimodal system for on-topic vs. off-topic social media post classification and report an accuracy of 92.94\% with imagery content.
-The study in \cite{feng2018extraction} explores different classical machine learning algorithms to classify relevant vs. irrelevant tweets by using both textual and imagery information.
-On the imagery content, they achieved an F1 score of 87.74\% using XGboost \cite{chen2016xgboost}.
-The study in \cite{10.1145/3297280.3297481} propose a simple, computationally inexpensive, multi-modal two-stage framework to classify tweets (text and image) with built-infrastructure damage vs. nature-damage.
-The study investigated their approach using a home-grown dataset and the SUN dataset \cite{5539970}.
+In another study, the authors propose a similar multimodal system for on-topic vs. off-topic social media post classification and report an accuracy of 92.94\% with imagery content~\cite{huang2019identifying}.
+The study in \cite{feng2018extraction} explores different classical machine learning algorithms to classify relevant vs.\ irrelevant tweets using textual and imagery information.
+On the imagery content, they achieved an F1-score of 87.74\% using XGboost \cite{chen2016xgboost}.
+The study in \cite{10.1145/3297280.3297481} proposes a simple, computationally inexpensive, multimodal two-stage framework to classify tweets (text and image) with built-infrastructure damage vs.\ nature-damage.
+The study investigated their approach using a home-grown dataset, and the SUN dataset \cite{5539970}.
 The study by Mouzannar et al.~\cite{Mouzannar2018} proposed a multimodal dataset, which has been developed for training a damage detection model.
-Similarly, \cite{multimodalbaseline2020} explores unimodal as well as different multimodal modeling approaches based on a collection of multimodal social media posts.
+Similarly, Ofli et al. \cite{multimodalbaseline2020} explores unimodal as well as different multimodal modeling approaches based on a collection of multimodal social media posts.